 Prospective volunteers are asked to fill out our new online volunteer application.
 Please follow these two steps,

 1st step is to fill out the student or adult application.
 Hold your cursor over the word application below in the next paragraph, then click to open the portal.

 2nd step is to print off and fill out the background check form for the DCFS and return to the Volunteer Coordinator.
 Hold your cursor over the word authorization in the next paragraph and then click to open the page.

-Students (17 and under) should complete the student application.
+Students (17 and under) should complete the

-Adults (18 and up) should complete the adult application.
+Adults (18 and up) should complete the

 All applicants must fill out the

 We will then contact you to confirm your interest and assignment.